bytebase/bytebase.com/content/blog/neon-vs-supabase.md

 If you want a Postgres database without whistles and bells, Neon is almost the perfect database a developer would desire.
 It has serverless, branching, auto-scaling.

-If you don't care too much about the Postgres genre and want to build a full-stack application, Supabase has everything you need.
-It has database, auth, API.
-In the future, it could also be possible that Supabase offers Neon as a database option.
+If you're looking for a dedicated Postgres instance or are looking to build a full-stack application, Supabase has everything you need.
+It has database, auth, APIs, and more.

 <HintBlock type="info">